ThosRTanner/Docking_Dialogue_Interface/Readme.md

 1. `void register_dialogue(int menu_index, Position position, HICON icon = nullptr, wchar_t const *extra = nullptr) noexcept;`

     `menu_index` is the menu entry number which causes this dialogue to be displayed.
-I strongly recommend you use an enum here so you can tie it up with the entries in the `FuncItem` table.
+I strongly recommend you use an `enum` here so you can tie it up with the entries in the `FuncItem` table.
+Note that Notepad++ appears to use this value when saving window states and you can get some quite unexpected results if the numbers don't match (or change)!

     `position` defines where the dialogue will be placed the first time it is displayed by Notepad++.
 On subsequent runs, this value will be ignored.
 It may be one of